This MEI repository contains all the source code of the core MEI Schema.

 We provide an online customization service that makes it easy to generate a schema (or other output formats) from an MEI source file and a customization file.
 The source code for the customization service itself is available on GitHub

 The MEI community provides a wide range of tools for working with MEI data.
 They can serve a whole range of purposes, from data creation or conversion to rendering or analysis.
 Some of them are full software applications, but many of them are libraries, modules or stylesheets to be integrated into larger software environments.
 All the tools listed here are open-source and freely available.

-The Metadata Editor and Repository for MEI Data (MerMEId) under development at the Danish Centre for Music Publication (DCM) aims at providing tools for editing comprehensive metadata in MEI files.
-It is conceived for the compilation of catalogs and thematic indexes of works, but may also complement other music editing software in adding metadata to existing MEI files or serve as a database for editors of critical editions.
+The Metadata Editor and Repository for MEI Data (MerMEId) aims at providing tools for editing comprehensive metadata in MEI files.
+Originally developed by the Danish Centre for Music Editing (DCM), it is now maintained and enhanced by the MerMEId community.
+The MerMEId is conceived for the compilation of catalogs and thematic indexes of works, but may also complement other music editing software in adding metadata to existing MEI files or serve as a database for editors of critical editions.
 Apart from basic metadata, such as titles and persons involved, the MerMEId editor records information such as detailed source descriptions, lists of performances and reviews, bibliography, notes on composition history as well as structural information including movements, instrumentation, incipits, key, tempo and meter.

 SibMEI is an open source plug-in that makes it easy to export MEI from the Sibelius notation editor.
 In addition to facilitating the creation of MEI-formatted data without the burden of writing XML by hand, it also makes it possible to convert MusicXML files to MEI.
 The plug-in can be downloaded from https://github.com/music-encoding/sibmei/releases.